TICCLAT/evaluation_pipeline/evaluation/README.md

-With the Jupyter notebook visualizeScores.ipynb we created data visualizations for these two strategies applied to articles from one issue of the De Volkskrant newspaper (2 January 1965):
+With the Jupyter notebook visualizeScores.ipynb we created data visualizations for these two strategies applied to articles from one issue of the De Volkskrant newspaper (2 January 1965).
+The correlation factor between the two measures was -0.76.

 <img src="images/knownWords.png" width="440"> <img src="images/hapaxCount.png" width="440"> <img src="images/comparison.png" width="440">